EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 --resource="Alice space" --uris=/alice/* --users=alice
 ```

+Where -e is the environment (development, demo or production), -t is the authentication token, --id is the clientId, --name is the client name, --description the client description.

+For the resources part: --resource is the name of the resource, --uris is the resource uris and --users is the example of the policy, in this case the listed users will be the ones capable of accessing the resource.

 ### OR

 Also an API was developed to interact more easily with the Keycloak API, that allows client, resource, policies and permissions management.
 The API documentation can be found in: https://identity.api.eoepca.org/docs (needs login)